 - Everyone Has Standards: He despises smoking and the unofficial rule in the bunker is to never smoke in the Führer's presence or incur his wrath.
 Once Hitler commits suicide, nearly everyone pulls out a cigarette and begins smoking.

 - Famous Last Words: The last thing he says to Magda Goebbels as she gets down on her knees and begs him to leave Berlin is "Tomorrow, millions of people will curse me, but fate has taken its course."

 - Faux Affably Evil: The Battle of Berlin pushes him to the point of insanity and permanent rage but he still tries to be the friendly, charismatic figure that he had been to Traudl when they first met.
 It increasingly becomes apparent that his demeanor is a carefully calculated ruse designed to seduce his subordinates into joining him in death out of guilt and/or a tragically misplaced sense of loyalty.

 - Friend to All Children: He and the Goebbels kids seem to really like each other.
 In fact, hes so friendly hes happy to have kids and teenagers die en masse for him as Child Soldiers.
 Truth in Television on both counts; Hitler was known to be genuinely fond of kids while still, in the final days of the war, sending thousands of them off to die.

-- Hypocrite: Wants the Germans to keep fighting till the bitter end in horrible conditions, while he himself stays in the relative comfort of his bunker without firing one single bullet against the enemy.
+- He wants the Germans to keep fighting till the bitter end in horrible conditions, while he himself stays in the relative comfort of his bunker without firing one single bullet against the enemy.

 - I Reject Your Reality: The scene used for many of the Hitler Rants involves him trying to command units that don't exist or are nowhere near fighting strength, and flying into a rage when informed that said impossible commands weren't carried out, followed by blaming everyone except himself for the situation.